 Work experience: Prior work experience is preferred, but not required.

-GRE preferred minimum: 44th verbal percentile, 33rd quantitative percentile

 Other criteria: Academic background, goal statement, student's academic interests, references and availability of faculty and facility resources are also considered as part of the entrance evaluation.

 Total Program Requirements with this concentration – 45 hours minimum